drew1kun/gpgbackup/README.md

 	zbar \
 	paperkey
 ```
-coreutils will be installed with `g` - prefix (stands for GNU).
+Coreutils will be installed with `g` - prefix (stands for GNU).
 E.g.:  gsplit, ghead etc...

 ## Usage